[After

 answers to your questions?
 Does he or she show a balance between listening

 and taking the lead to guide you?
-And, the best test of all is
+And, the best “test” of all is whether you leave

-and supported and that you have actually learned something new about yourself.
+and that you have actually learned something new about yourself.
+Then pay attention

 No